 Collaboration.
-This work has been carried out in close co-operation with Rob Ross (Argonne National Laboratory, IL, USA) and Henri Casanova (University of Manoa, HI, USA)
+This work has been carried out in close co-operation with Henri Casanova (University of Manoa, HI, USA)

-One of the recent axis we are developing in the context of HPC and Big Data convergence concerns the provisioning of storage resources.
-The way these resources are accessed on super-computers and clouds opposes a complex low-level vision that requires tight user control (on supercomputers) and a very abstract vision that implies uncertainty for performance modeling (on clouds).
+One of the recent axis we are developing in the context of high-performance data access concerns the provisioning of storage resources.
+The way these resources are accessed on supercomputers and clouds opposes a complex low-level vision that requires tight user control (on supercomputers) and a very abstract vision that implies uncertainty for performance modeling (on clouds).
 Nevertheless, taking full advantage of all available resources is critical in a context where storage is central for coupling workflow components.
 Our goal is then to make heterogeneous storage resources distributed across HPC+Cloud infrastructures allocatable and elastic to meet the needs of I/O-intensive hybrid workloads.

 This is the context of Julien Monniot's thesis (thesis started in October 2021).
-He explores the techniques for scheduling storage resources on large-scale systems through StorAlloc, a simulator of a job scheduler developed in KerData.
+He explores the techniques for scheduling storage resources on large-scale systems though a simulator of a job scheduler developed in KerData.
 The modeling of storage infrastructures and the evaluation of storage-aware scheduling algorithms are the main contributions of this work.

-A first paper published in 2022 introduces StorAlloc and demonstrates how this simulator can help to size a burst-buffer partition for a top-tier supercomputer [12].
-An extended and significantly augmented version of this work is currently being reviewed in a journal in the field[16].
-A research poster was also presented at SC'22 in Dallas last November [17].
-This poster was one of four nominees for the Best Research Poster (out of nearly 100 submissions).
+A first paper published in 2022 introduced StorAlloc, a DES-based simulator, and demonstrated how it can help to size a burst-buffer partition for a top-tier supercomputer [36].
+A research poster was also presented at SC'22 in Dallas [35] and was selected as a Best Research Poster finalist.
+An extended and significantly augmented version of this work were published in a journal of the field in 2023 [13].